 Income and Expenditure

-A record of the Company’s financial position can be obtained from the Annual Report & Accounts 2021, sent to all Members prior to the Annual General Meeting in April 2022.
+A record of the Company’s financial position can be obtained from the Annual Report & Accounts 2022, sent to all Members prior to the Annual General Meeting.
 The Report includes statements from the Chairman and the Directors and a detailed list of the sources of income and of expenditure.

 The Board is very conscious of the need to minimise administrative costs and to allocate a high proportion of the Company’s income to the provision of services which directly benefit its members.
 The office costs mainly consist of the salaries of the two permanent office staff who interact directly with members, handle the administration of planning applications and provide day-to-day oversight of the delivery of all the services, including roads, security guards, trees and maintenance.